Top 10 things to do in Denver

 Where: At 2001 Blake Street.

-What: Given the Mile High City has seven professional sports teams (including basketball's Denver Nuggets, ice-hockey’s Colorado Avalanches, lacrosse’s Colorado Mammoths, and football's Denver Broncos), it’s no surprise that it radiates with hometown pride.
+What: Given the Mile High City has six professional sports teams (including basketball's Denver Nuggets, ice-hockey’s Colorado Avalanches, lacrosse’s Colorado Mammoths, and football's Denver Broncos), so there are games played throughout the whole year and all the grounds offer tours.
 For Major League Baseball (MLB) fans, nothing beats watching the Colorado Rockies hit homeruns at Coors Field - the huge downtown ballpark with a 50,445 capacity and purple-painted seats in the 20th row of the upper deck to mark its elevation of exactly one mile (5,280-feet) above sea level.

-Highlights: The addition of a new 38,000-square-foot, two-storey, multi-million-dollar party deck known as the Rooftop has had a huge thumbs up from fans.
+Highlights: The addition of a new 38,000-square-foot, two-storey, multi-million-dollar party deck known as the Rooftop has had a huge thumbs up from fans and you can visit getting a credit for food and drink.
 It comes with a long terrace overlooking the ballpark, downtown Denver and the snow-capped Rocky Mountains as well as a burger restaurant with a show kitchen that’s open on all four sides.
 There’s also a bar measuring exactly 52 feet and 80 inches long (it offers 52 craft beers on tap).